ntnhut/LeetSolve/docs/source/intro.md

 As you work through the coding challenges in this book, you'll **learn new skills**, **improve your problem-solving abilities**, and **develop your confidence as a programmer**.

 The challenges in this book are picked from **leetcode.com**.
-I keep the challenges' titles unchanged so you can easily find them there.
+You can find their links in the footnote.
 I chose the ones that are not too difficult and do not require much effort and determination to solve.
 Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++.

-## Leetcode
+## Why Leetcode?

 [LeetCode.com](https://leetcode.com) is a popular online platform for programmers and software engineers that provides many coding challenges and problems.
 The website was launched in 2015 and has since grown to become one of the go-to resources for **coding practice**, **technical interview preparation**, and **skills enhancement**.